daniellmb/ab.js/README.md

 - **AB.log** *(`Object` data, `String` url, `Function` callback)*

   - summary:
         - The log method uses an image request to send data to your servers.
 This allows the code to work even on different websites and protocols by avoiding the cross-origin security restrictions with using AJAX.
-In the current version of this library you cannot include an "?" in the url as one is added for you.
-However, if this an issue for you feel free to submit a pull request, as the code can easily be refactored to allow that.

   - example:
     - send foo=bar to example.com